 MCP Server Overview

 CampaignStack exposes its entire platform through the Model Context Protocol (MCP).
-The MCP server provides 55+ tools across 9 domains, giving AI agents full programmatic access to campaigns, leads, workflows, content, and more.
+The MCP server provides 200+ tools across 30 domains, giving AI agents full programmatic access to campaigns, leads, workflows, content, outreach, inbox, and more.

 Architecture

-Section titled “Architecture”AI Agent / MCP Client │ ▼ MCP Server (port 3002) ├── Auth: API key validation + scope check ├── Validation: Zod .strict() input schemas └── Backend: Convex (serverless) └── Runner (LinkedIn automation)The server supports two transports:
+Section titled “Architecture”AI Agent / MCP Client │ ▼ MCP Server (port 3002) ├── Auth: API key validation + scope check ├── Validation: Zod .strict() input schemas └── Backend: Convex (serverless) └── Runner (LinkedIn automation)The server is hosted at https://mcp.campaignstack.io/mcp (Streamable HTTP, API key auth) — see Transports.

 Tool domains